-Alex is a Provisional Psychologist, working as a member of the Thrive Psychology team in Canberra.
+Alex is a Provisional Psychologist, working as a member of the Thrive Psychology team in Griffith.
 She graduated from Monash University with a Postgraduate Diploma of Psychology and relocated to the UK to complete a Master in Career Coaching at the University of East London.
 Alex has worked in different schools providing support to adolescents around personal issues and career decisions.

 Alex relocated to Australia in 2018 to further her career in psychology.
 Alex combines elements of Cognitive Behavioural Therapy, Mindfulness, Motivational Interviewing, Existential Positive Psychology into her treatment.
 Alex also has experience administering a number of psychological tests and has completed training in Motivational Interviewing.
 Alex has a strong interest in continuing her work with adolescents and young adults, but is also interested in assisting adults with a wide range of complex presentations.
 Alex is also fluent in French.

 B Science (Psychology) (Hons)

 Caitlin is a Registered Psychologist who completed a Bachelor of Science (Psychology) (Honours) at the Australian National University.
 Caitlin has experience helping people work through personal issues, family issues, and supporting people through career transitions and workplace conflict.
 Caitlin also has experience working with people with intellectual disabilities, and those who have suffered from bullying and harassment.